KDAB/codebrowser/README.md

-This is the generator for the woboq code browser.
+This is the generator for code browser, formerly created and maintained by Woboq, KDAB wants to thank Woboq to have made available such a great tool to the community in the first place.

 See https://code.woboq.org for an example.